heynineteen/git-credential-keyed-helper-cpp/README.md

 - Set breakpoints.
 - Click the `Run and Debug` button on the sidebar.
 - Select `Debug C Program` from the drop down.
-- Click `Start Debugging` for press F5.
+- Click `Start Debugging` or press F5.